kopernic-pl/nodeporter-dashboard/README.md

 ---

 > **Note:** This project was created and iteratively developed using AI assistance, enabling rapid prototyping and high-quality automation.
-The application itself does not use GenAI features at runtime.

 ---